-Save 37% off Learn Amazon Web Services in a Month of Lunches with code fccclinton.
+Save 42% off Learn Amazon Web Services in a Month of Lunches with code ssclinton.

 I’ll assume that, one way or another, you’re already familiar with many of AWS’s core deployment services.
-(Perhaps you’ve read the first twelve chapters of my Learn Amazon Web Services in a Month of Lunches…) That means we’re now familiar with:
+That means you now know about:

 • EC2 instances and AMIs (Amazon Machine Images), and the “peripheral” tools that support their deployment like security groups and EBS volumes

 • Incorporating databases into our applications, both on-instance and through the managed RDS service

 • Using S3 buckets to deliver media files through our EC2 applications and for server backup storage

 • Controlling access to our AWS resources with IAM (Identity and Access Management)